BhushuInamdar/MoistureMinds/README.md

 from keras.layers import Dense from keras.layers import LSTM

-For website take the moistureminds doc and run it on visual studio
+For website take the moistureminds html file and run it on visual studio